sjmercene/osTicket-Help-Desk-Lab/README.md

 **Cause:**
 Missing Visual C++ Redistributable dependency.
-I identified this after encountering an HTTP 500 error and done a bit of research online, which pointed to a missing Visual C++ Redistributable dependency.
+I conducted further research online, which pointed to a missing Visual C++ Redistributable dependency.

 **Fix:**
 Installed the required Visual C++ runtime and restarted IIS using CMD in Adminstrator with the command: